Latam FX rises as dollar pressure eases, Argentine peso falls

 Most Latin American currencies rose on Monday as the dollar retreated slightly from recent gains, while Argentina's peso dropped after President Alberto Fernandez tested positive for COVID-19.

-Chile's peso hit a more-than one-month high, while Brazil's real led gains among its peers on waning pressure from the greenback, which retreated slightly from recent peaks after stellar US payrolls data.
+Chile's peso hit a more-than one-month high, while Brazil's real rose 0.9% at 5.66, leading gains among its peers on waning pressure from the greenback, which retreated slightly from recent peaks after stellar U.S. payrolls data.

-The real also benefited from increasing inflation trends in the country, which have spurred monetary policy tightening measures by Brazil's central bank.
+The real also benefited from increasing inflation trends, which have spurred monetary policy tightening measures by Brazil's central bank.

+"The deterioration in the pandemic outlook and persistently high fiscal noises make us estimate the USD/BRL at 5.35 by end 2021 and 5.20 by end 2022," said strategists at Rabobank.

-Increased bullishness on the dollar and rising Treasury yields have also weighed on emerging market currencies this year, with those in Latam bearing the brunt of the pressure due to a damaging resurgence of the coronavirus in the region.
+Increased bullishness on the dollar and rising Treasury yields have also weighed on emerging market currencies, with those in Latam bearing the brunt of the pressure due to a damaging resurgence of the coronavirus in the region.

 "Our view to start the year was partly based on the enormous gap between the green and black lines, indicating that the USD was too weak relative to the global outlook," analysts at TD Securities said.